tyo-nu/MINE-Server/README.md

 ## MINE-Server

 This repository contains the RESTful API client for the MINE databases, written in Flask.
 The API also serves as the backend for the MINE website.
+All python library dependencies are the same as for MINE-Database.

 The following databases are featured on the MINE website:
 TODO: update database list here